Hack23/game/README.md

 # Game Template

-A clean, minimal template for building games with React, TypeScript, and Vite - built with **security-first principles**.
+A clean, minimal template for building games with React, TypeScript, PixiJS, and Vite - built with **security-first principles**.

 ## Badges